-(a) If the department proposes to grant a variance, it must provide public notice of the proposal and hold a public hearing.
-The public notice may be included in the public notification of a draft NPDES permit or other draft regulatory decision that would rely on the variance;
+(a) If DEQ proposes to grant a variance, it must provide public notice of the proposed variance and accept public comment.
+The public notice may be coordinated with the public notification of a draft NPDES permit or draft 401 certification that would rely on the variance;

+(b) If DEQ is required to re-evaluate the highest attainable condition consistent with (3)(b) of this rule, DEQ will obtain public input on the re-evaluation prior to submitting the re-evaluation to EPA.
+The specific method of obtaining public input will be documented in the variance.

-(b) The department will publish a list of all variances approved pursuant to this rule.
-Newly approved variances will be added to this list within 30 days of their effective date.
-The list will identify: the discharger; the underlying water quality standard; the effective date and duration of the variance; the allowable pollutant effluent limit granted underthe variance; and how to obtain additional information about the variance.
+(c) DEQ will publish a list of all variances approved under this rule on its website.
+DEQ will add newly approved variances to this list within 30 days of their effective date.
+The list will identify:

-(7) Variance Renewals.

-(a) A variance may be renewed if:

-(A) The permittee makes a renewed demonstration pursuant to section (2) of this rule that attaining the water quality standard continues to be infeasible,

-(B) The permittee submits any new or updated information pertaining to any of the requirements of section 4,

-(C) The department determines that all conditions and requirements of the previous variance and actions contained in the pollutant reduction plan pursuant to section (5) have been met, unless reasons outside the control of the discharger prevented meeting any condition or requirement, and

-(D) All other requirements of this rule have been met.
+(A) The effective date and duration of the variance;

+(B) The facility or facilities;

+(C) The pollutant(s) or water quality parameter(s);

+(D) The waters to which the variance applies;

+(E) The underlying designated use and criterion for the waterbody;

+(F) The highest attainable condition specified in the variance;

+(G) How to obtain additional information about the variance.

-(b) A variance renewal must be approved by the department director and by EPA.Statutory/Other Authority: ORS 468.020, 468B.010, 468B.020, 468B.035 & 468B.110 Statutes/Other Implemented: ORS 468B.048 History: DEQ 10-2011, f. & cert. ef.
+Statutory/Other Authority: ORS 468.020, 468B.010, 468B.020, 468B.035 & 468B.110 Statutes/Other Implemented: ORS 468B.048 History: DEQ 10-2011, f. & cert. ef.
 7-13-11

 340-041-0345 Basin-Specific Criteria (Willamette): Water Quality Standards and Policies for this Basin